 How to cut clothing tags with a seam ripper

 I use my seam ripper for cutting itchy clothing labels.
-If you are wondering how to remove tags from clothes check out this video clip.
 You have to do it very carefully so you don’t make any holes in your clothes.
 A small mistake – and you can ruin your garment.
 Slowly cut each stitch with which the tag was sewn to the garment.
 Sometimes the tags are sewn with very strong threads and with a few rows of stitching so removing them is not that easy.

 Did you find this tutorial helpful?
-If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you need to rip stitches and follow me on Pinterest for more tips, tutorials, and inspiration!
+If so, save this pin (see below) on your sewing board so you can come to the article later when you need this information on stay stitching , and follow me on Pinterest for more tips, tutorials, and inspiration!